 Eliminate Head Lice with a Nit Comb

 Although shampooing is quite effective at getting rid of head lice, many nits usually remain firmly attached to hair strands.
 Therefore, after shampooing and drying your hair, it is good to invest in a quality nit comb to remove the pesky nits.
 A recommended nit-comb is the Nit Free Terminator Lice Comb from NitBusters.
-A natural peppermint oil repellant such as Nit Free Mint Spray can also help to loosen nits before using the nit comb.
+A natural peppermint oil repellent such as Nit Free Mint Spray can also help to loosen nits before using the nit comb.

 Shaving your Head to Remove Head Lice